clojure-emacs/cider/doc/caveats.md

 entire source buffer (<kbd>C-c C-k</kbd>).
 All other interactive code evaluation commands (e.g. <kbd>C-c C-e</kbd>) don't set this metadata and you won't be able to use commands like `find-var` on such vars.
-This is a limitation of nREPL and piggieback, that's beyond CIDER.
+This is a limitation of nREPL and Piggieback, that's beyond CIDER.
 You can find some discussions on the subject [here](http://dev.clojure.org/jira/browse/NREPL-59) and [here](https://github.com/clojure-emacs/cider/issues/830).